timothyAgevi/dsa/tutorial/big0/README.md

 4. in a loop,  complexity =length of loop * complexity of what happens inside it

 #space complexity:
-Memory allocated to run algo
+Memory allocated to run algo.

 auxillary space complexity:space required by the algorithm, not including space taken up by the inputs -Mostly used